Layered protection: Lipscomb’s new ID guidelines aim to boost safety

 “We have a great team, but we can’t be everywhere on campus,” Shafer said.
 “And we rely on people reporting issues, and then from that, we can act.
 And I’m just grateful that the administration emphasizes the safety and security of the department and is supportive of this protocol.”

-A soft launch will begin Wednesday, November 20th.
-With the protocol taking full effect this spring.
+A soft launch was planned for Wednesday of this week with the protocol taking full effect this spring.